-- 12 The research conclusions highlight several key points in relation to the impact of these particular changes in audit requirements: - the new requirements of the Code of Audit Practice and ISA 540 will have a significant impact, requiring a significant increase in audit time, seniority and expertise; - for most new requirements, the impact in the first year of implementation will be more significant than for subsequent years, but an ongoing increase will be required; and - the local arrangements and circumstances of individual opted-in bodies have a significant impact on the amount of additional audit work needed - the minimum fee ranges are guidelines, how they apply specifically to individual bodies will be highly dependent on local factors. - 13 The next section of this briefing sets out information on minimum fee ranges for the additional audit work needed for these new requirements, where there is enough information to establish these.
-It also provides information on the local factors that may influence the level of additional fees needed at individual opted-in bodies. - 14 The increased work resulting from revised requirements strengthens audit quality, and the new VFM arrangements requirements have the potential to provide a welcome boost to the usefulness of local audit to all parties.
-However, PSAA continues to be very concerned about timeliness which has suffered as a result of the demands of additional regulatory requirements. - 15 The research has noted that the ability of audit firms to deliver the additional work will depend on: - for each firm, access to sufficient numbers of individuals with the necessary expertise, skills and seniority to deliver the additional work; - the capacity of each firm to commit the costs and development time needed for the work programmes, training and review arrangements for each new requirement; - competing demands on limited auditor resources, including dealing with any outstanding audit completions; and - the preparedness of opted-in bodies themselves to respond to the new requirements and provide the input auditors will need.
+- 16 There are also two requirements to note for future audit years: - IFRS 16 (Leases): deferred for public sector implementation until 2023/24 audits.
+We expect to provide information on possible minimum additional fee ranges for this additional requirement, subject to local circumstance, in advance of the start of 2023/24 audits. - ISA 315 (Identifying and assessing the risks of material misstatement), for implementation in 2022/23.
+It has not been possible at this stage for the research to propose minimum fee ranges, but we have provided information at Appendix 1 on the factors that might affect the level of additional fees required, to support any early local discussions in advance of the 2022/23 audits. - 13 The research conclusions highlight several key points in relation to the impact of these particular changes in audit requirements: - the new requirements of the Code of Audit Practice and ISA 540 have a significant impact, requiring a significant increase in audit time, seniority and expertise; - for most new requirements, the impact in the first years of implementation are more significant than for subsequent years, but an ongoing increase will be required; and - the local arrangements and circumstances of individual opted-in bodies have a significant impact on the amount of additional audit work needed - the minimum fee ranges are guidelines, how they apply specifically to individual bodies will be highly dependent on local factors. - 14 The next section of this briefing sets out information on minimum fee ranges for the additional audit work needed for the new requirements, where there is enough information to establish these.
+It also provides information on the local factors that may influence the level of additional fees needed at individual opted-in bodies. - 15 The increased work resulting from revised requirements strengthens audit quality, and the new VFM arrangements requirements have the potential to provide a welcome boost to the usefulness of local audit to all parties.
+However, PSAA continues to be very concerned about timeliness which has suffered as a result of the demands of additional regulatory requirements. - 16 The research has noted that the ability of audit firms to deliver the additional work depends on: - for each firm, access to sufficient numbers of individuals with the necessary expertise, skills and seniority to deliver the additional work; - the capacity of each firm to commit the costs and development time needed for the work programmes, training and review arrangements for each new requirement; - competing demands on limited auditor resources, including dealing with any outstanding audit completions; and - the preparedness of opted-in bodies themselves to respond to the new requirements and provide the input auditors will need.

-Impact of additional audit requirements on 2020/21 fees
+Impact of additional audit requirements on 2021/22 fees

-- 16 For the new changes in audit requirements where our research has indicated an additional audit fee will be needed, we have set out below for each key change in requirements the: - estimated minimum additional fee range for local fee variations; and - potential factors that could influence the size of individual fee variations.
+- 17 For the changes in audit requirements where our research has indicated an additional audit fee is needed, we have set out below for each key change in requirements the: - estimated minimum additional fee range for local fee variations; and - potential factors that could influence the size of individual fee variations.

-VFM arrangements - new requirements in the Code of Audit Practice 2020
+VFM arrangements commentary (Code of Audit Practice 2020)